Aaron Molloy: Club career

-The first senior appearance for Molloy was for Irish club Droghead United, where in 2016 he played in 13 matches and scored two goals.
+The first senior appearance for Molloy was for Irish club Drogheda United, where in 2016 he played in 13 matches and scored two goals.
 After the season, Molloy paused his professional career and went to the United States to play college soccer for Keiser University and Penn State University.
-Molloy began playing with the Philadelphia Union’s Premier Development League affiliate Reading United AC in 2016, appearing with the club for three seasons.
+Molloy began playing with the Philadelphia Union's Premier Development League affiliate Reading United AC in 2016, appearing with the club for three seasons.
 He was named the PDL Young Player of the Year in 2017.

 Molloy was invited to the 2020 MLS Combine, and was subsequently drafted by Portland Timbers with the 16th pick of the 2020 MLS SuperDraft.
 Molloy signed with Portland Timbers 2 in the USL Championship, the club that serves as a reserve squad for the Portland Timbers.
 Molloy made his Timbers debut on 18 July 2020, starting in a 3–0 loss to Tacoma Defiance.

 On February 17, 2021, Molloy signed with USL League One club Forward Madison FC.

 On January 11, 2022, Molloy moved to USL Championship side Memphis 901.
+He left Memphis following the 2023 season.

+Molloy signed a multi-year contract with the Charleston Battery in December 2023.